 Pinch the edges closed.
 Then turn the dough so that the seam is at the bottom.
 Then do a little smoothing and shaping until the loaf looks the way you want it.

 Put shaped loaves onto a baking sheet that has been lightly greased or covered in parchment paper.

-Bake for 20 minutes in a 425 degree oven.
+- Bake for 11 to 15 minutes in a 425 degree oven.
 The bread should be a golden brown.
-If it needs to cook a little longer, reduce the heat to 350 degrees and bake a few more minutes.

 If you’d like to use the quick cycle for this, substitute 1 ½ teaspoon fast rising (rapid rise) yeast for the active dry yeast.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.